 The CPAP machine (Continuous Positive Airway Pressure) has proven to be the most successful treatment for severe sleep apnea sufferers, but there is a shortage of CPAP machines as they are extremely expensive.
 This is a medical air pump which is connected via plastic tubing to a nasal or full-face mask.
 The pressure on the pump is set just high enough to stop the airway collapsing.

 Some people find they can't tolerate using a CPAP machine due to the strange experience of having air forced into the lungs.
 I have met some patients who couldn't bear to have the mask over their face, yet others don't seem to have a problem and some say the noise lulls then to sleep.
 The CPAP machine certainly does work for OSA and is also a complete cure for snoring.

 The Bi-PAP machine is similar to the above machine but is easier for the user to exhale, due to it's bi-level pressures.
 Bi-PAP machines are not issued very often, due to their excessive cost.

 Surgical Treatments for Sleep Apnea

-- Trimming the nasal passages and removing polyps and other growths, to generally improve nasal breathing.
+- Trimming nasal passages and removing polyps and other growths to improve nasal breathing.

-- Straightening a deviated septum (that's the middle bit of your nose to you and me), also to aid easier nasal breathing.
+- Straightening a deviated septum (the middle bit inside your nose) also to aid easier nasal breathing.